 Small data sets may be uploaded to DiVA for public access, access after request or for archiving only.
 The data set will be assigned a unique identifier (urn:nbn) and a permanent link.
 It is also possible to connect publications to data sets.

 Miun has by Letter of Intent (Dnr: MIUN 2017/478) supported an application from SND to the Swedish Research Council (VR) concerning a national infrastructure for research data.
-This means that Miun has agreed to establish a DAU (Data Access Unit) at the university, most likely involving Research Related Services at the Library.
+This means that Miun has agreed to establish a DAU (Data Access Unit) at the university, involving Research Related Services at the Library, the archive and the IT department.